Forestry Issues

 THE NORTHEAST’S CHANGING FOREST

 Lloyd Irland.
-The first book to review the nature of the forests of the nine NE states, their significance, and policy issues for a general audience.
-Reviews their history from the original European settlements to the retreat of farming & re-growth of the forest in the 20th century.
+The first book to review the nature of the forests of the nine Northeast (NE) states, their significance, and policy issues for a general audience.
+Reviews their history from the original European settlements to the retreat of farming and regrowth of the forest in the 20th century.
 Emphasizing the continuity of the history and varied uses of the forests, summarizes forces shaping past farming and land abandonment, forest cutting practices, insects, winds, diseases, and land development patterns.
 6-1/8 x 9-1/4, 416p, 113 b&w + 40 line illustrations, tables, 1999.
+OVERSIZE.

 FLEXIBLE CROSSROADS: The Restructuring of British Columbia’s Forest Economy

 Roger Hayter.
-Argues that B.C.’s forest economy is at a crucial crossroads, resting on its ability to remain flexible and open to innovation.
+Hayter argues that British Columbia’s (B.C.'s) forest economy is at a crucial crossroads, resting on its ability to remain flexible and open to innovation.
 Examines the contemporary restructuring of B.C.’s forest economy, demonstrating how both resource dynamics - the transition from old growth to managed forests - and industrial dynamics - changing technology and global market forces - have shaped this transformation.
 6 x 9, 416p, illustrations, tables, figures, 2000.

 FORESTOPIA: A Guide to the New Forest Economics

 Michael M’Gonigle, Ben Parfitt.
-Proposes solutions to the stalemate between industrial foresters and environmentalists in British Columbia.
+This book proposes solutions to the stalemate between industrial foresters and environmentalists in British Columbia.
 Describes the history of forest extraction on the West Coast and calls for a radical shift in philosophy and practice to a value-based economy where fewer trees can produce more jobs.
 Includes discussion of market pressures for alternative forest practices.
 8-1/2 x 11, 200p, b&w photos, 1994.

 F0961 paperback ..........US $26.95 CAN $26.95